pumatimurkas/hackaton-DAG-22/README.md

+Background: We operate an online marketplace that collects user data and stores it in HDFS using a JSON-like file format.
+This data includes information about user sessions represented in JSON.
+Based on this data, our objective was to develop dashboards for business analysts.

 Storage Structure:
 We've implemented two layers due to limited time for development.
 In the future, we can enhance the storage architecture.
 Layer 1 - Staring: This is a replica of the data sourced from HDFS.
 If needed, we can always derive new metrics and dashboards from this data.
 The data here accumulates incrementally and is partitioned by date.